Kenny Williams (wrestler): Professional wrestling career

-Independent circuit (2013–present)
+Independent circuit (2012–present)

-Williams made his professional wrestling debut on 25 January 2013.
+Williams made his professional wrestling debut on 25 January 2012.
 On 25 May 2013, in a tag team match for the tag team titles.
 The match was Williams and Chris Rampage vs. champions Jack Jester and Mikey Whiplash.
 Williams and Rampage lost the match, which meant Jester and Whiplash were able to retained the tag team championship.
 On 4 April 2015, Kenny Williams was in a Four Way Match for the Open weight Championship.
 The match was Kenny Williams vs. Davey Blaze, Liam Thompson and Noam Dar.
 Kenny Williams won the match to become the BCW Open Weight Champion.
 On 5 May 2015, Kenny Williams made his debut in a tag team match.
 The match was Team CK vs Fight Club (Kid Fite and Liam Thompson); Team CK won the match.
 On 14 November 2015, Kenny Williams was in a match for the tag team championship.
 He teamed with Grado against Darkside and TJ Rage.
 Williams and Grado won to become the new tag team champions.
 On 13 September 2014, Williams debuted in a Triple Treat Match, also featuring El Ligero and Joey Hayes.
 Ligero won the match.
 On 21 July, Kenny Williams was in a singles match against Joe Hendry.
 Williams won this match to become Pro Wrestling Elite Heavyweight Champion.

+Williams began working on the UK independent wrestling circuit again in October 2022.
+On 12 October, he returned to BCW to challenge Andy Roberts for the Union of European Wrestling Alliances European Heavyweight Championship but was defeated.

+For Insane Championship Wrestling, he challenged Leyton Buzzard for the ICW World Heavyweight Championship at ICW: The Eleventh Annual Square Go! and defeated Stevie James to win his fourth ICW Zero-G Championship.